 Photographs, videos and audio recordings documenting real life situations will be developed using ICT tools.
 These records and documentaries will be used for educational purposes in community training events and for winning support and treatment for the victims from health care organizations and entities.

-Although this program has not yet been formally launched due to a lack of funding, Pearl Foundation has already taken on several health care promotions, including:
+Although this program has not yet been formally launched due to a lack of funding, we have already taken on several health care promotions, including:

 - Partnering with the AIDS Support Organization (TASO) to counsel and test 203 people in the community for HIV.